agentbryce2025/terminal_control/computer-use-demo/README.md

 > [!IMPORTANT]
 > The components are weakly separated: the agent loop runs in the container being controlled by Claude, can only be used by one session at a time, and must be restarted or reset between sessions if necessary.

-## Quickstart: running the Docker container
+## Docker Support

+The Docker container provides a consistent environment for running the demo across different platforms.

 ### Anthropic API